Skip to main content

 Kelley >> And we welcome the wisdom you’re going to share with us.
 So thank you for being here.
 Tell us how politics and faith became your go to topic.

 Kaitlyn >> Yeah, I keep joking that it wasn’t something that a career counselor ever said.
-You know, you really should talk about the two things you’re not supposed to talk about at the dinner table – theology and politics.
+You know, you really should talk about the two things you’re not supposed to talk about at the dinner table, theology and politics.

 Kelley >> Yeah.

 Kaitlyn >> When I went to college, I thought I was going to go to law school.
-So I started out as a political science major, switched to history, but thought the whole time I would go to law school.
-And went to a school in Virginia, Liberty University, that was very politically involved in the years that I was there.
+So I started out as a political science major, switched to history.
+But I thought the whole time I would go to law school.
+I went to a school in Virginia, Liberty University, that was very politically involved in the years that I was there.
 There were a lot of politicians on campus.
 There were a lot of media on campus asking students questions.

 So at the same time that I was at a place that politics and especially the relationship between faith and politics was really central to the conversation happening around me, I was also discerning a change that felt really scary at the time, really uncertain, from going to law school to going to seminary, which I had never considered and really had no model for that.
 Didn’t imagine doing that.